tfia/switch-ml/README.md

 ./control
 ```

-This will:
+The controller program will:

 - Load the P4 program to the Tofino switch data plane
-- Start the controller program
+- Enable the necessary ports
+- Insert the decision tree rules into the switch tables